tinyMLx/tinyMLx.github.io/_pages/4D/AcademicNetwork.md

   - image_path: /assets/images/4D/AN_Map.png
     alt: "TinyML4D Academic Network"
     excerpt: "With support from the [**International Centre for Theoretical Physics (ICTP)**](https://www.ictp.it/) a first group of 20 Universities have joined the network in Summer 2021."
-    excerpt2: "The next call for membership is due in Winter 2021.
-Reach out to us at edu@tinyml.org!"
+    excerpt2: "The next call for membership is due in Winter 2021."
     excerpt_large: true
     excerpt2_large: true
     url: /assets/images/4D/AN_Map.png